Dust destruction by the supernova remnant forward shock in a turbulent interstellar medium: Methods

 \section{Methods}

-In this study, we perform 3D hydrodynamic simulations with the widely used quasi-Lagrangian code \texttt{Arepo} \citep{Springel2010} which uses a moving mesh based on Voronoi tessellation.
-We drive turbulence using an Ornstein-Uhlenbeck process (Sect.~\ref{subsec:methods_turbulence}), and consider different average ISM densities of $\unit[1]{cm^{-3}}$ (low density), $\unit[10]{cm^{-3}}$ (intermediate density), or $\unit[100]{cm^{-3}}$ (high density) and a turbulent Mach number of 0 (homogeneous), 0.3 (subsonic), 1 (transonic), or 3 (supersonic).
-Afterwards, an SN explosion is injected as a large amount of thermal energy, distributed over a few cells at the center of our simulation domain.
-The SNR evolution is followed for \unit[10]{kyr} in 3D MHD simulations with the same code (Sect.~\ref{subsec:methods_SNR}).
-Since \texttt{Arepo} does not include detailed dust transport and destruction mechanisms, we use the dust post-processing code \texttt{Paperboats} \citep{Kirchschlager2019} that assumes an initial dust distribution in the turbulent box and then calculates the dust transport and destruction based on gas and plasma drag, Lorentz acceleration, thermal and kinetic sputtering, grain-grain collisions, and accretion (Sect.~\ref{subsec:methods_dust}).
-Using this workflow, we can estimate the dust destruction efficiency of SNR forward shocks in different ISM environments.
+For this study we performed 3D hydrodynamic simulations with the widely used quasi-Lagrangian code \texttt{Arepo} \citep{Springel2010}, which uses a moving mesh based on Voronoi tessellation.
+We drove turbulence using an Ornstein-Uhlenbeck process (Sect.~\ref{subsec:methods_turbulence}), and considered different average ISM densities of $\unit[1]{cm^{-3}}$ (low density), $\unit[10]{cm^{-3}}$ (intermediate density), or $\unit[100]{cm^{-3}}$ (high density) and a turbulent Mach number of 0 (homogeneous), 0.3 (subsonic), 1 (transonic), or 3 (supersonic).
+Afterward, an SN explosion was injected as a large amount of thermal energy, distributed over a few cells at the center of our simulation domain.
+The SNR evolution was followed for \unit[10]{kyr} in 3D MHD simulations with the same code (Sect.~\ref{subsec:methods_SNR}).
+Since \texttt{Arepo} does not include detailed dust transport and destruction mechanisms, we used the dust post-processing code \texttt{Paperboats} \citep{Kirchschlager2019} that assumes an initial dust distribution in the turbulent box and then calculates the dust transport and destruction based on gas and plasma drag, Lorentz acceleration, thermal and kinetic sputtering, grain-grain collisions, and accretion (Sect.~\ref{subsec:methods_dust}).
+Using this workflow, we are able to estimate the dust destruction efficiency of SNR forward shocks in different ISM environments.